The 1979-80 Topps (and corresponding O-Pee-Chee) Wayne Gretzky rookie card is one of the most iconic cards in the hobby.

 The Details Are In the ICE

-On an authentic Gretzky OPC rookie card, if you look closely at the ice next to the Great One’s skates, you should only see tiny blue specs.
-On some of the better Gretzky reprints, you can see both blue AND red specs.
+On an authentic Gretzky OPC rookie card, you should only see tiny blue specs if you look closely at the ice next to the Great One’s skates.
+Blue and red specs are on some of the better Gretzky reprints.

-Under a loupe, it looks like more of a red haze.
-Thus if you don’t have a loupe, go get one!
-I have this one and it works quite well and will only set you back $5.
+Under a loupe, it looks more like a red haze.
+Thus, if you don’t have a loupe, get one!
+I have this one, and it works pretty well and will only set you back $5.

-In addition, if you are serious about buying a raw Gretzky (although we would still recommend buying a graded version), go buy a couple of the reprints that are readily available on eBay.
+In addition, if you are serious about buying a raw Gretzky RC (although we would still recommend buying a graded version), buy a couple of the reprints readily available on eBay.
 That way, you are armed with all the knowledge you need.

 Black Border and Lettering

-This is where you will need the loupe again.
-So go get one if you haven’t already!
+This is where you will need the loupe again, so get one if you haven’t already!
 Take a look at the black borders on the card.
 If they look jagged, it’s likely a fake.
-The real card lines will be smooth and solid.
+The actual card lines will be smooth and solid.

-In addition, look at the white lettering at the top of the card where it has his name, ‘Wayne Gretzky.’
+In addition, look at the white lettering at the top of the card where his name is, ‘Wayne Gretzky.’
 If the lettering is fuzzy and blurry under a loupe, it’s a fake.
 An old Beckett piece that is no longer in print pointed out some of the nuances of the better fakes:

 On the front of the card, the first spot to check is Wayne’s name.
 The name text is the blurriest part of the card, as the normally sharp letters have a stair-step appearance.
 Looking at the card with a loupe, the letters are outlined lightly in dark purple print dots which do no appear on the original card.
 These purple dots are also scattered throughout the blue borders of the original, but not on the counterfeit.